-It’s questions like this that the National Telecommunications and Information Administration has been ordered by the White House to answer in a collaborative process, alongside civil society and industry groups, to develop guidelines for commercial drone use.
+It’s questions like this that the White House ordered the National Telecommunications and Information Administration to answer, alongside civil society and industry groups, by developing guidelines for commercial drone use.

-The ACLU’s Guliani pointed out, however, that invasive forms of surveillance, especially police surveillance, often impact communities of color disproportionately, pointing to US Customs and Border Protections’ ubiquitous use of drone surveillance in vast border regions impacting huge swaths of the populations that live in those areas.
+The ACLU’s Guliani pointed out, however, that invasive forms of surveillance, especially police surveillance, often impact communities of color disproportionately, pointing to the Border Patrol’s ubiquitous use of drone surveillance in vast border regions that impacts the area’s populations.

 “You’re not just talking about the physical border, you’re talking about an area that encompasses many major cities that have large minority populations, and the idea that these drones can be flown with little or no privacy protections really mean that, people, just by virtue of living in that region are somehow accepting that they have a right to less privacy,” she said.

-African-American communities could well feel the disproportionate impacts of the integrated use of domestic drones and other surveillance in the coming years, as technologies such as StingRay are already being used mostly in the ongoing war on drugs to track those suspected of selling and buying drugs.
+Black communities, in particular, could well feel the disproportionate impacts of the integrated use of civilian drones and other surveillance in the coming years, as technologies such as StingRay are already being used mostly in the ongoing war on drugs to track those suspected of selling and buying.
 The drug war has long negatively impacted communities of color, based on racialized drug policies and racial discrimination by law enforcement; two-thirds of all those convicted of drug crimes are people of color, despite similar rates of drug use among whites and people of color.

-These already-existing racial disparities in intrusive policing tactics and deployment of surveillance technologies are one of the primary reasons civil liberties experts are saying the government often gets it backward when thinking about privacy issues: deploying intrusive technologies first, and coming up with privacy policies governing their use afterward (when they may already be violating many people’s civil rights).
+These already-existing racial disparities in intrusive policing tactics and deployment of surveillance technologies are one of the primary reasons civil liberties experts are saying the government often gets it backward when thinking about privacy issues: deploying intrusive technologies first, and coming up with privacy policies governing their use afterward.